Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice: Results

-In the experiment, the ground state BEC is created by cooling atoms to a sufficiently low temperature---around $10$ nK.
+In the experiment, the ground state BEC is prepared at temperatures below 30 nK.
 Through TOF imaging, we observe that atoms either condense at $+k_0$ or $-k_0$ (Fig.~\ref{fig:TOF} (a)).
 This corresponds to the chiral superfluid state.
 As the temperature increases in the experiment, we observe that the probability of having atoms condense at both valleys becomes more dominant.
-Around $40$ nK, the TOF images show relatively stronger features associated with the coexistence of two peaks at $\pm k_0$ in the momentum distribution (Fig.~\ref{fig:TOF} (b)), making it distinct from the groundstate chiral condensate.
-To diagnose the Ising transition restoring the time-reversal symmetry, we introduce an order parameter \be m \equiv \frac{\int_{\rm 1^{st}BZ} {\rm d}k_x ~n(k_x)\times {\rm sgn} (k_x)}{\int_{\rm 1^{st}BZ} {\rm d}k_x ~n(k_x)}, \ee where $n(k_x)$ is atomic momentum distribution along the optical lattice direction.
+At a medium temperature, the TOF images show relatively stronger features associated with the coexistence of two peaks at $\pm k_0$ in the momentum distribution (Fig.~\ref{fig:TOF} (b)), making it distinct from the groundstate chiral condensate (More detials in Supplementary Fig. S2).
+To diagnose the Ising transition restoring the time-reversal symmetry, we introduce an order parameter \be m \equiv \frac{\int_{\rm 1^{st}BZ} {\rm d}k_x ~n(k_x)\times {\rm sgn} (k_x)}{\int_{\rm 1^{st}BZ} {\rm d}k_x ~n(k_x)}, \ee where $n(k_x)$ is atomic momentum distribution along the optical lattice direction, integrated over the transverse momenta $k_y$ and $k_z$.
 In the chiral superfluid state, the order parameter $m$ strongly fluctuates from the positive to the negative side in different experimental runs, as shown in Fig. \ref{fig:TOF} (d).
 Its fluctuations are quantified by \be \overline{O}=\overline{(m-\overline{m})^2}. \ee The standard deviation $\sqrt{\overline{O}}$ exhibits distinct behaviors across the phase transition: it remains finite in the chiral superfluid phase, but vanishes above a certain critical temperature $T_m$ in the thermodynamic limit (Fig.~\ref{fig:twoT} (a)).
 The spontaneous symmetry breaking in $m$ is thus restored by inherent thermal fluctuations in the atomic system.
-The critical point is determined by fitting $\overline{O}$ according to a power law function~\cite{PhysRevB.82.174433},
+The critical point is determined by fitting $\overline{O}$ to a truncated power-law function~\cite{PhysRevB.82.174433}, yielding a critical temperature of $T_m=165 (40)$ nK (see Method and Supplementary Fig. S5).

-where $O_0$, critical exponent $\beta$, and critical temperature $T_m$ are the fitting parameters.
-As a result, the critical temperature is determined to be $T_m=244 (13)$ nK.
 Above $T_m$, we have a paramagnetic superfluid phase characterized by Eq.~\eqref{eq:paramagnetic}.

-As the temperature increases further, thermal fluctuations eventually destroy the superfluid order.
-At $365(22)$ nK, the momentum distribution no longer exhibits a peak structure (Fig.~\ref{fig:TOF} (c)), signaling the disappearance of condensate coherence.
-The superfluid transition temperature is determined by analyzing the condensate fraction $f_c$, obtained from a fit to the form ~\cite{PhysRevLett.77.4984,PhysRevLett.82.2022,PhysRevA.70.013607,HASSAN20103766},